Eddie-Ward/cs598-DLH-team12-SAMIL/README.md

 ### Archived Runs

+Note: By default, the notebook will use `gdown` to automatically download saved checkpoints for each ablation.
+Use the link below if `gdown` fails.

 Available to download here in this [Drive folder](https://drive.google.com/drive/folders/1zy9JNd9pbQJhMTkI03AuhuU7Ntf7dpgc?usp=sharing).

 Put the entire folder of the selected run (e.g. SAMIL-70.2) in the `model_runs_archived/` folder.